-For 2018’s annual list, the #1 most-read story is Walter Cannon: Homeostasis, the Fight-or-Flight Response, the Sympathoadrenal System, and the Wisdom of the Body.
+Our 2nd most popular story is the short overview about Walter Cannon: Homeostasis, the Fight-or-Flight Response, the Sympathoadrenal System, and the Wisdom of the Body.
 This article is authored by David S. Goldstein, M.D., Ph.D., a Senior Investigator at the National Institutes of Health (NIH), Bethesda, MD, USA.
 Dr. Goldstein is a recognized worldwide expert in physiology and neuroscience of the human autonomic nervous system, and an author of the Adrenaline and the Inner World: An Introduction to Scientific Integrative Medicine.

 Walter Bradford Cannon, one of America’s leading physiologists, and former Chairman of the Department of Physiology at Harvard Medical School (1906-1942), invented the terms and developed the concepts of ‘homeostasis’ (stability of the inner world); the ‘Fight or Flight Response’, and The ‘Sympathoadrenal System’.
 In 1932, Cannon published The Wisdom of the Body, where he popularized the new term of the dynamic equilibrium/steady state of the internal milieu or homeostasis.

 We believe that Goldstein’s article about Walter Cannon, in contrast to other sources available online, provides an extensive and comprehensive description and analysis of the nature of these concepts and how these three theories were developed in the first half of the 20th century.
 Of note, as per David Goldstein, Cannon’s notion of a unitary sympathoadrenal system endures to this day.
 Many situations, however, entail differential regulation of the sympathetic nervous system and adrenomedullary hormonal system.